-Join FTLF's Head Start Practice Group Attorneys, Nicole Bacon and Alexandra Rosenblatt, for a small group intensive training that will provide you with the skills you need to successfully manage your Head Start program’s most important resource – its staff!
+Join FTLF's Head Start Practice Group Attorney, Nicole Bacon, for a small group intensive training that will provide you with the skills you need to successfully manage your Head Start program’s most important resource – its staff!

 At the end of the workshop, participants will be able to: